 You may need to change the system clock for daylight savings time after a prolonged power failure, or after a system reset.
-Use System Date (#101), System Day (#102), and System Time (#103) to set the current date, day, and time.
+Use System Date (#101) and System Time (#103) to set the current date and time.

 Adding New Lines